 At that point, I started to feel something may be pressing on my bladder.
 I had uterine tract infections before, bladder infections like that.
 I was going away to celebrate my 40th birthday with my girlfriends that coming weekend.

-I said, “Well, you know, back in November, I had gone to the doctor for some spotting.
+I said, “Back in November, I had gone to the doctor for some spotting.
 They did a full pelvic exam in November.
 Said everything looked okay.
 Don’t know why I’m spotting.
-They said it was perimenopausal symptoms, probably.
-I had never done that before in my life and I just went home.”
+They said it was perimenopausal symptoms probably.
+I had never done that before in my life, and I just went home.”

 I let her do a pelvic exam.
 She said, “Heather, I can’t even get over to the right side of you.
 There is something blocking.”

 Things started to happen very quickly then.
 She made an appointment for the next morning for me to have a vaginal ultrasound.